Cross-Framework Mapping

 What are the key differences between OWASP Top 10:2025 and CWE Top 25 Most Dangerous Software Weaknesses (2024)?

-OWASP Top 10:2025 has 16 controls across its framework, while CWE Top 25 Most Dangerous Software Weaknesses (2024) covers 25 controls.
-Direct mapping analysis identifies 5 overlapping controls (31% coverage).
-The frameworks diverge most significantly in Supply Chain and Dependencies, where 4 OWASP Top 10:2025 controls have no direct CWE Top 25 Most Dangerous Software Weaknesses (2024) equivalent.
+OWASP Top 10:2025 has 10 controls across its framework, while CWE Top 25 Most Dangerous Software Weaknesses (2024) covers 25 controls.
+Direct mapping analysis identifies 6 overlapping controls (60% coverage).
+The frameworks diverge most significantly in Logging and Monitoring, where 1 OWASP Top 10:2025 controls have no direct CWE Top 25 Most Dangerous Software Weaknesses (2024) equivalent.

 How many controls map between OWASP Top 10:2025 and CWE Top 25 Most Dangerous Software Weaknesses (2024)?